 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 30m).

 - Easier geotagging: Features an internal GPS sensor to log localization data.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 4 years and 2 months of technical progress since the 700D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 700D is the clear winner of the match-up (17 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 700D emerges as the winner of the contest (17 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 700D and the Nikon W300 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.